cjtoolkit/validate/README.md

 have the CPU being able to assist me with writing validation rules, with simple string it's not really possible without the use of IDE plugin, but I prefer to keep the IDE vanilla as possible!

-I also benchmark those two and compared them to mine here and are the [benchmark](https://github.com/CJ-Jackson/scratchpad/tree/master/benchmark/validation), those numbers do not lie! :D
+I also benchmark those two and compared them to mine and here are the [benchmark](https://github.com/CJ-Jackson/scratchpad/tree/master/benchmark/validation), those numbers do not lie! :D

-Also it's nice to have pinpoint accuracy with error message and knowing where to put it on the html template, have a close look at the template in the [example](https://github.com/CJ-Jackson/scratchpad/blob/master/example/validation/main.go), pretty cool isn't it?
+Also it's nice to have pinpoint accuracy with error message and knowing where to put it onto the html template, have a close look at the template in the [example](https://github.com/CJ-Jackson/scratchpad/blob/master/example/validation/main.go), pretty cool isn't it?
 Multi-value return is actually quite nice when used properly.